ssfbank/gatsby-plugin-search-fusejs/README.md

 <h5 style="color: red">Work on this repository is discontinued.
 The approach of using the GraphQL types in onCreateNode is a poor fit with caching and with gatsby develop/gatsby build.
 It is recommended to instead just create the Fuse object client-side(or dumping the fuse index to a file).

-The repo will remain for a short while until it will be archived.
-Forking is recommended.</h5>
+The repo will remain for a short while until it will be archived. </h5>

 ---